-In our ResNet-50 example, we use a ExpDecayWithWarmupSchedule.

-Another type of schedule that we have implemented is the PiecewiseConstantDecayWithWarmup schedule, which is similar to the schedule introduced by [Goyal].

-In both schedules, when training starts, the learning rate is initialized to a large value that allows to explore more of the search space.
-The learning rate will then decay the closer the algorithm gets to convergence.
+In our ResNet-50 example, we use the PiecewiseConstantDecayWithWarmup schedule provided by the TensorFlow Models implementation, which is similar to the schedule introduced by [Goyal].
+When training starts, the learning rate is initialized to a large value that allows to explore more of the search space.
+The learning rate will then monotonically decay the closer the algorithm gets to convergence.